 Guide is one of the most remarkable films of Indian Cinema and truly a film that was ahead of its times.
 Based on RK Narayan’s novel The Guide, the film is immortalized by Director Vijay Anand’s bold, unconventional strokes; who would have dared to show a man and woman living together outside the sanctity of a marriage way back in the 1960s?
 And that too in a milieu as traditional as that of Hindi cinema, which rarely allows nonconformist relationships even today!
 In fact, it is one of the earliest efforts in Indian Cinema to actually show its two leading characters as frail human beings who could make mistakes in life, and yet be unapologetic about it.
 Consequently, Dev Anand, who also produced the film, was advised by all and sundry not to touch this project with a bargepole but it speaks volumes of his conviction towards the subject matter that not only did he get a film made on it but a film that remains one of the landmark films of Indian Cinema.

 The film is enhanced richly by the two central performances.
 Dev Anand gives perhaps his best shaded performance in the title role, playing him perfectly with just the right amount of grey and his nuanced performance won him his second Filmfare Award for Best Actor.
 Good as Dev Anand is, however, the life and soul of Guide is undoubtedly Waheeda Rehman.
 It was a daring role to play in those times, of a woman who leaves her stifling impotent husband and lives with her lover, a guide who helps her in her ambitions to become a famous dancer.
 Waheeda was in fact told she was committing professional suicide taking on this role.
-However it is to her credit that she was more than able to humanize Rosie to get the viewer’s sympathy with her rather than against her.
+However it is to her credit that she was more than able to humanize Rosie to get the viewer’s sympathy.
 Whether breaking the metamorphic pot of social constraints or dancing precariously over a ledge in keeping with her dangerous new desires, Waheeda Rehman is outstanding in the film with her portrayal of an adulterous, career-minded, strong woman.
 Never has she looked, acted or danced better!
 She too won the Filmfare Award for Best Actress for Guide.
 However, after Guide, Waheeda’s career graph was strange to say the least.
 Her commercial successes Ram Aur Shyam (1967) and Patthar ke Sanam (1967) hardly challenged her histrionic ability and the films that did so – Teesri Kasam (1966), Khamoshi (1969) and Reshma Aur Shera (1971) bombed at the box-office in spite of some of her best work as an actress.
 Dev Anand and Waheeda are supported perfectly by the supporting cast, particularly Kishore Sahu and Leela Chitnis.

 The other highlight of Guide is its phenomenal musical score by SD Burman.
 The film represents perhaps Burman Dada’s greatest work and he is aided tremendously by Shailendra’s lyrics and the flawless rendering of the songs by Mohammed Rafi, Lata Mangeshkar, Kishore Kumar and himself.
 Each and every song be it Aaj Phir Jeene ki Tamanna Hai, Tere Mere Sapne Ab Ek Rang Hai, Din Dhal Jaye, Gaata Rahe Mera Dil, Piya Tose Naina Lage Re, Mujhse Chhal Kiye Ja and Kya Se Kya Ho Gaya (a rare case of two songs back to back), Allah Megh De and Wahan Kaun Hai Tera is perfectly written, composed and sung.
 It is indeed shocking that Burman Dada lost out on the Filmfare Award to Shankar-Jaikishen for their populist score in Suraj (1966), which great as it was, came nowhere near Guide’s scintillating musical score.
 Guide also sees Vijay Anand at his peak and more than reinforces his reputation as Indian Cinema’s premier song picturizer.
-Special mention must be made of Aaj Phir Jeene ki Tamanna Hai (The famous low angle tracking shot of Waheeda dancing along the ledge of the temple continues to amaze one even today) and Tere Mere Sapne which he canned in just 3 shots with complex character and camera movements – truly a great filmmaker at the heights of his craft.
+Special mention must be made of Aaj Phir Jeene ki Tamanna Hai (The famous low angle tracking shot of Waheeda dancing along the ledge continues to amaze one even today as does the shot of moving from mirror to mirror) and Tere Mere Sapne which he canned in just 3 shots with complex character and camera movements – truly a great filmmaker at the heights of his craft.
 The film is brilliantly photographed in Pathe Colour (the English version was filmed in Eastman Colour) by Fali Mistry and processed abroad which has helped the print retain its vibrant colours even today.
 And special mention must be made of Hiralal’s choreography resulting in some of the most famous dance numbers of Hindi films.